amosjyng/yang/README.md

 [![Build Status](https://travis-ci.com/amosjyng/yang.svg?branch=main)](https://travis-ci.com/amosjyng/yang)

 Yang is a rudimentary, experimental code generator.
 Yang is both used by, and depends on, [Yin](https://crates.io/crates/zamm_yin) for code generation.
+See [`yin.md`](yin.md) for an in-depth description of its internals.

 This crate is named `zamm_yang` for consistency with `zamm_yin`.
 However, the name for this tool is just `yang` for all intents and purposes within the ZAMM universe.